 Under the new guidelines, parents should introduce peanut products to children as young as 4 months old to help build immunity to the allergy.

-“Really, since 2008, the guidelines have been that you don’t need to delay [introducing peanuts into your children’s diet],” Todd Green, MD, of Children’s Hospital of Pittsburgh of UPMC said.
+“Really, since 2008, the guidelines have been that you don’t need to delay [introducing peanuts into your children’s diet],” Todd Green, MD, of UPMC Children’s Hospital of Pittsburgh said.
 “We really want parents to feel like they can forge ahead.”

 Allergies to peanuts are among the most common food allergies, causing symptoms that range from mild to life-threatening.
 The allergy often develops during childhood and persists through adulthood.
 Babies who experience severe eczema or egg allergies are most at risk.